-This course places an emphasis on the connection between Hebrew and Christian Scriptures.
+This course also places an emphasis on the connection between Hebrew and Christian Scriptures.
 Catholic Christian tradition is rooted in an understanding of the message of Jesus found in the New Testament, particularly the Gospels.
 Students will discover who Jesus is and what He means in each person's life.
 This program will foster a development of a personal, deeply relational experience of Jesus Christ.
 The history of the Church will be reflected on in the active and continuing presence of God.
-Students are required to complete 10 hours of community service each semester.